 In Years 7 and 8, the course follows the National Relationship and Sex Education and health education curriculum.
 You can find further details of this by clicking the link below which will take you the Department for Education website:

 This was updated ready for delivery from September 2021 and, as you'll see from the course outline below, in order to accommodate these changes and ensure all concepts are covered for all students, there is some repetition of certain elements across the different year groups.
-We will review the curriculum at the end of the 2021 - 2022 academic year, making amendments where needed.

 Students are taught a range of subjects which will support them in understanding key concepts and key skills they will need throughout their life including topics such as sex and drugs education, first aid and finances to name but a few.